LSDOlab/modopt/docs/src/performant_algs/lbfgsb.md

 optimizer = LBFGSB(prob, solver_options={'maxiter':1000, 'gtol':1e-6})
 ```

-The options available for the LBFGSB solver in modOpt are given in the following table.
+The options available for the `LBFGSB` solver in modOpt are given in the following table.
-For more information on the Scipy L-BFGS-B algorithm, visit
+For more information on the Scipy 'L-BFGS-B' algorithm, visit
 **[Scipy documentation](https://docs.scipy.org/doc/scipy/reference/optimize.minimize-lbfgsb.html)**.

 ```{list-table} LBFGSB solver options